section-engineering-education/engineering-education/content/articles/php-sessions-and-cookies-to-create-a-secure-remember-me-section-in-a-login-script/Index.md

 ### Introduction
-In the Login Script, the 'Remember Me' functionality allows users who have logged in to keep their status.
+In a Login Script, the 'Remember Me' functionality allows users who have logged in to keep their logged-in status.
 A user's logged-in status is serialized in PHP `sessions`, `cookies`, or other similar storage when they select the `Remember Me` option.
-In this edge, you will learn how to create a persistent PHP web application.
+In this edge, you will learn how to create a persistent PHP login web application.
 #### Table of contents
 - [Introduction](#introduction)
 - [Preserve logged in state](#create-cookies-to-preserve-the-logged-in-state)